ray-project/ray/doc/source/cluster/vms/user-guides/logging.md

 After choosing a log processing tool based on your needs, you may need to perform the following steps:

-1. Ingest log files on each node of your Ray cluster as sources.
+1. Ingest log files on each node of your Ray Cluster as sources.
 2. Parse and transform the logs.
 You may want to use {ref}`Ray's structured logging <structured-logging>` to simplify this step.
 3. Ship the transformed logs to log storage or management systems.